litecodeai/cursor_forum_manager/README.md

-This unofficial repository contains the following tools:
+This unofficial repository contains the following, proof of concept, tools:

  - Forum Post Helper